 People’s effective use of ICT requires a combination of affordable and accessible connection, and confidence in using the technologies and content that’s appropriate to the individual, family group, community organisation or business.

-The Strategy sets out the structures, principles, strategic goals and tactics that we will be using to tackle those challenges and to ensure that ‘everyone can do ICT’.
+The Strategy set out the structures, principles, strategic goals and tactics that were used to tackle those challenges and to ensure that ‘everyone can do ICT’.

-The approach reflects and expands on the government's ‘Digital Strategy: Creating Our Digital Future’, with the belief that the well planned and implemented use of ICT can increase productivity in businesses, help build social cohesion, enable cross sector collaboration, and help to realise the aspirations of our citizens.
+The approach reflected and expanded on the Government's ‘Digital Strategy: Creating Our Digital Future’, with the belief that the well planned and implemented use of ICT could increase productivity in businesses, help build social cohesion, enable cross sector collaboration, and help to realise the aspirations of our citizens

 Digital Porirua Trust’s overall vision for Porirua was to be a city of well-connected communities, where taking part in new technologies is easy.